pavelm14/PyPhyloGenomics_ms/MS.md

 inference and these are not normally used because they can cause error and artifacts [@sanderson2002; @fares2005].

-Eukaryotic genes contain introns, sequences that are discarded during the process of protein synthesis [@page1998] and can vary widely in size among different species [@carvalho1999].
-Thus, it might be difficult to assess homology base pair positions if the sequences vary in length among the studied novel species.
-However, introns have been useful in phylogenetic studies of certain organisms [e.g. @prychitko1997; @fujita2004].

 * why separated by xxxx distance

-Indeed some studies have used NSG techniques to study phylogenetics at the genomic level using miRNAs for higher level phylogeny in Arthropoda [@campbell2011]. miRNAs are nonprotein coding RNAs of small length involved in DNA transcription and gene regulation.
+Some studies have used NSG techniques to sequence miRNAs in phylogenomic analyses of the high level relationships in Panarthropoda [@campbell2011]. miRNAs are nonprotein coding RNAs of small length involved in DNA transcription and gene regulation.
 Using miRNAs for phylogenetics has the drawback that these molecules are not easy to sequence from genomic DNA as miRNAs are processed in the cell and shortened to \~ 22 base pair sequences